Welcome, to my ultimate guide on how to find a co-founder in the next 30 days.

-About 1 year back roughly I came up with the idea of starting a car repair marketplace here in India.
-So without wasting much time I started it all alone and started getting my hands dirty with building the business.
+About a year ago, I came up with the idea of starting a car repair marketplace in India.
+So without wasting any time I started setting up basic things on my own & started getting my hands dirty with building the business.
 I started doing everything on my own without any external help or employees.

 As I started speaking to more and more people I started reaching out to people in my circle.
-I spoke to my school friends, alumni, friends of friends, friends of friends’ friends.
+I spoke to my school friends, Alumni, friends, friends of friends, friends of friends’ friends.

 I heard things like…